84634E1A607A/nova210se/docs/backend_doc.md

 Now the user is completely deleted from the database without a chance to recover.

-## Where to find more information

-Detailed comments and documentation is written in the source code.
-Please refer to the source code for more information.

-For updated and exact struct backend will return in an API, check each model's `to_{}_struct` method.

 ## Database structure & ORM & API data structure

 ### User model